 - Transport: By Metro – L1, L2, L3 | By FGC (Ferrolcarriles) – S1, 2, 5, 55, L6 and 7 | By Bus – 9, 14, 16, 17, 24, 28, 41, 42, 47, 55, 58, 62, 66, 67, 68, 141 | By Shuttle Bus – (A1 and A2) to both terminals (T1 and T2) of the airport.

-- Tip: If your arriving at the Plaza straight from the airport, then you can find The Barcelona Tourist Information center that is located underneath the plaza.
+- Tip: If you’re arriving at the Plaza straight from the airport, then you can find The Barcelona Tourist Information center that is located underneath the plaza.

 Staying near the Plaza